echotrade-app/whitepaper/README.md

 Our plan includes offering traders the opportunity to participate in Forex markets.
 This expansion will open doors to a larger market capacity and increased depth.

-#### 🤖 AI-Powered Trader Assistant

-As our profits are linked to the system's overall performance, we are committed to introducing advanced technological solutions to assist traders in achieving more profitable trading strategies.

 ### Vision